 In 2016 the Authority was awarded a grant from the Washington Housing Trust Fund and in 2017 the Authority received an allocation of Tax Credits from the Washington Housing Finance Commission for Driftwood Point Apartments.
 The project started construction in 2018.
 As part of this project, the Authority has issued two long-term notes to Driftwood Point Apartments, a note for \$292,500 for the Driftwood Point ground lease and a Sponsor loan to Driftwood of \$224,458 to help pay for project costs.
 Both notes are secured by a Deed of Trust on the property, both pay an interest rate of 2.99% interest.
 The termination dates are December 31, 2058 and December 31, 2117, respectively.
 Both loans will be paid from cash flow from the Driftwood Point Apartments.
-The accrued interest due from the component unit on December 31, 2021, was \$28,204 for the Driftwood Point ground lease and \$21,644 for the Sponsor loan, for a total of \$49,848.
+The accrued interest due from the component unit on December 31, 2022, was \$36,949 for the Driftwood Point ground lease and \$28,355 for the Sponsor loan, for a total of \$65,304.

-NOTES TO FINANCIAL STATEMENTS, continued FOR THE YEAR ENDED DECEMBER 31, 2021
+NOTES TO FINANCIAL STATEMENTS, continued FOR THE YEAR ENDED DECEMBER 31, 2022

-13. RELATED PARTY TRANSACTIONS, continued
+12. RELATED PARTY TRANSACTIONS, continued

-In 2021 included in the payable to related party balance at the component unit is \$30 in annual lease payments, \$2,700 payable to the limited partner for investor services fees, and \$7,113 for miscellaneous payables to the managing general partner, HOSWWA.
+As of December 31, 2022, the payable to related party balance at the component unit is comprised of: \$40 in annual lease payments, \$2,700 payable to the limited partner for investor services fees, and \$7,069 for miscellaneous payables to the managing general partner, HOSWWA.

-The component unit has recorded a deferred land lease asset for the right to use the land associated with the above noted Driftwood Point ground lease, at \$325,000 with accumulated amortization of \$10,655.
-The balance of the deferred land lease, net, was \$314,345 on December 31, 2021.
+The component unit has recorded a right to use asset for the right to use the land associated with the above noted Driftwood Point ground lease, at \$325,000 with accumulated amortization of \$13,940.
+The balance of the right to use asset, net, was \$311,060 on December 31, 2022.